javascript-tutorial/en.javascript.info/2-ui/1-document/09-size-and-scroll/article.md

 These properties are rarely needed, but still they are the "most outer" geometry properties, so we'll start with them.

-The `offsetParent` is the nearest ancestor that is:
+The `offsetParent` is the nearest ancestor, that browser uses for calculating coordinates during rendering.

+That's the nearest ancestor, that satisfies following conditions:

 1. CSS-positioned (`position` is `absolute`, `relative`, `fixed` or `sticky`),
 2. or `<td>`, `<th>`, `<table>`,
 2. or `<body>`.

-In most practical cases we can use `offsetParent` to get the nearest CSS-positioned ancestor.
+In most practical cases `offsetParent` is exactly the nearest ancestor, that is CSS-positioned.
 And `offsetLeft/offsetTop` provide x/y coordinates relative to its upper-left corner.

 In the example below the inner `<div>` has `<main>` as `offsetParent` and `offsetLeft/offsetTop` shifts from its upper-left corner (`180`):